-- C3.
-Based on the results in questions C2a and C2b, indicate if both the right and left ankle reflexes are equal to 2, i.e., normal, increased or clonus.
-If both the left and right are normal, then circle "1" and skip to question C5.
-If no, meaning that the participant had at least one ankle reflex recorded as "0", "1", or "-9", then circle "2" and go to question C4.
-If the participant had a normal, increased, or clonus reflex for both feet, then the exam is finished.
-If the participant had an absent or hypoactive reflex in one or both feet, proceed to C4 and repeat the reflex test while the participant performs the Jendrassik maneuver.
-You should repeat the reflex test for both the right and left foot even if only one foot had a normal reflex without the Jendrassik maneuver. - C4a & b.
-If you must proceed to question C4, demonstrate how the participant should hold her hands (see Figure 3).
+- C6.
+Based on the results in Questions C5a and C5b, indicate if both the right and left ankle reflexes are equal to 2, i.e., normal, increased, or clonus.
+If both the left and right are normal, then circle "1" and skip to Question C8.
+If no, meaning that the participant had at least one ankle reflex recorded as "0", "1", or "-9", then circle "2" and go to Question C7.
+If the participant had a normal, increased, or clonus reflex for both ankles, then proceed to Question C8.
+If the participant had an absent or hypoactive reflex in one or both ankles, proceed to Question C7 and repeat the reflex test while the participant performs the Jendrassik maneuver.
+You should repeat the reflex test for both the right and left ankles even if only one ankle had a normal reflex without the Jendrassik maneuver. - C7a & b.
+If you must proceed to Question C7, demonstrate how the participant should hold her hands (see Figure 5).
 Tell her that on the count of three she should close her eyes and pull tightly.
 Count to three and when you are sure that the she is tensing her hands, swing the hammer.
 If the participant has long fingernails and cannot lock her fingers, she can clasp opposite forearms with her hands.
 Encourage the participant to pull hard while you swing the hammer.
-Indicate the results of the ankle reflex test in the right (C4a) and the left (C4b) foot.
+Indicate the results of the ankle reflex test for the right ankle (Question C7a) and the left ankle (Question C7b). - C8.
+Record the time that the neuropathy questions and measurements in NP02 were completed.